The importance of animal experiments for research

 Animal experiments are conducted, inter alia, to investigate physiological processes, develop products and therapeutic techniques and verify product safety.

-According to information provided by the European Commission (COM Report) (see Module COM Report), more than 12 Million animals were used in 2008 for scientific experiments in the EU member states.
-This amounts to a small reduction compared to 2005 (12.1 Million animals) although meanwhile two more member states (Bulgaria and Romania) had been admitted to the EU.
+According to information provided by the European Commission (COM Report) (see Module COM Report), almost 11.5 million animals were used in 2011 for scientific experiments in the EU member states.
+Compared to the data for 2008 (12 million animals), this amounts to a decline of 4.2%.

-Mice and rats together make up the largest group of laboratory animals both in Germany and in Europe (ca. 87%), fish are in second place (ca. 5%) and rabbits are in third place (3%).
+Mice and rats together make up the largest group of laboratory animals both in Germany and in Europe (ca. 87% and 75%), fish are in second place (ca. 5%) and rabbits are in third place (3%).
 Non-human primates (see module basic research on primates in Bremen) represent 0.05% of the laboratory animals.
 Since 1991 great apes (chimpanzees, gorillas, orangutans) (see module human rights for great apes) have no longer been used for experimental purposes in Germany.
+Neither have experiments on apes been conducted in the Member States of the European Union during the period of 2002-2011.
+Data are not yet available for the subsequent period.

 Animal experiments can be replaced with alternative methods (see module Alternative Methods) in a variety of areas.
 For example, numerous experiments are currently performed on cell cultures.
 By way of differentiation from experiments on living organisms (in vivo) such "test tube" methods are referred to as in vitro.
 Computer simulations may also serve as a substitute for the use of laboratory animals, since they help to predict how substances will act on the body.
 The extent to which alternative methods may replace animal experiments in the near future is a matter of some controversy.
 At least in the field of cosmetics research (see module Cosmetics Research) it is envisaged that safety testing on animals will be completely replaced by alternative test methods.
 Researchers point out, however, that even in the future it will not be possible to entirely do away with animal experiments - especially when it comes to testing pharmaceutical products: the complexity of an intact organism is necessary in order to verify all the effects of a substance.
 In the fields of neurobiological fundamental research and of research in infectious diseases, for instance, research with non-human primates (see module Weatherall Report on the Use of Non-human Primates in Research) is still irreplaceable at the current moment, according to several researchers.